ASYquan/Python-ASP-interpreter-/README.md

 # Interpreter Project — Toy Programming Language

-This project implements a full interpreter for a small custom programming language.
+This project implements a full interpreter for a small custom programming language, called Asp -- a miniature baseline Python programming language.
-It reads source code, analyzes it, and executes program instructions — similar in structure to real interpreters and compilers, but intentionally compact and understandable.
+It reads source code, analyzes it, and executes program instructions.
+Similar in structure to real interpreters and compilers, but intentionally compact and understandable.

 ## What it includes